 INSTEAD…Put a couple of drops of peppermint, pine, cinnamon, or clove on the cardboard in your toilet paper roll and you will freshen up the bathroom for days.

-(That means Yankee Candles, Glade Plug-Ins, Bath and Body Works Christmas potpourri blend, etc. These scents will mask natural aromas and accustom your nose to unnatural fragrances.
-ANYTHING that has a scent that does not originate from an essential oil is a chemical scent EVEN IF IT SAYS “AROMATHERAPY”…Creme Brulee, Fresh Linen, Winter Wonderland, etc. See article.)
+(That means Yankee Candles, Glade Plug-Ins, Bath and Body Works Christmas potpourri blend, etc. These scents accustom your nose to unnatural fragrances.
+ANYTHING with a scent not originating from a plant is a chemical EVEN IF IT SAYS “AROMATHERAPY”…Creme Brulee, Fresh Linen, Winter Wonderland, etc. More…)

 Consider using unscented detergents, cleaners, shampoos, conditioners, pump hand soaps, etc.

 INSTEAD…Add a few drops of clary sage, cedarwood, lavender, or Roman Chamomile an unscented hair product, rosemary, Thieves, or tea tree to an unscented detergent, lemon to your window cleaner (good ol’ inexpensive vinegar and water), and Thieves to an unscented pump hand soap.
 Not only will the oils make the products smell wonderful, you will now be benefitting from the aromatherapeutic properties of the oils too.
 I like to use Kirk’s Unscented Castile Soap.
 Check out my video on baking soda deodorant below.

 Consider replacing some harsher cleaning products with homemade products that contain essential oil cleaning power.

 Window Cleaner – mix 25% vinegar/75% water in a 16oz spray bottle (you can recycle an empty Windex bottle) and 7 drops each of lemon or lemongrass, Thieves, and tea tree.